morepath/morepath/doc/paths_and_linking.rst

   def document_search(text='all'):
       return DocumentCollection(text)

-Note that defaults have no meaning for path variables, because for the path to be resolved in the first place a variable will be found; path variables cannot be omitted.
-They can be used as type hints however;
-we'll talk more about those soon.
+Note that defaults have no meaning for path variables, because whenever a path is resolved, all variables in it have been found.
+They can be used as type hints however; we'll talk more about those soon.

 Like with path variables, you can have as many URL parameters as you want.